The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Positioning Zero-Shot Generalization

-From the formalization above, it is clear that the measurement of zero-shot generalization is largely dependent upon the selection of metrics.
+The measurement of zero-shot generalization depends on the selection of metrics.
 However, the impact of various metrics on zero-shot generalization is rarely studied.
-To this end, we first evaluate multiple metrics to see if they are suitable for zero-shot generalization and demonstrate that: \finding{\textbf{Takeaway 1}: Zero-shot generalization occurs during the very early stage of instruction tuning, despite the metrics chosen for measurement.}
+To this end, we first evaluate several metrics to see if they are suitable for zero-shot generalization and demonstrate that: \finding{\textbf{Takeaway 1}: Zero-shot generalization occurs during the very early stage of instruction tuning, despite the metrics chosen for measurement.}

-\textbf{Data and Settings.} We utilize three multi-task datasets, namely Natural Instructions V2 (NIV2)~\cite{wang-etal-2022-super}, Public Pool of Prompts (P3)~\cite{sanh2021multitask}, and Flan-mini~\cite{ghosal2023flacuna}, for our analysis.
-For NIV2, we utilize the default track and default training-test split for instruction tuning and evaluation.
+\textbf{Data and Settings.} We utilize three multi-task datasets, namely Natural Instructions V2 (NIV2)~\citep{wang2022super}, Public Pool of Prompts (P3)~\citep{sanh2021multitask}, and Flan-mini~\citep{ghosal2023flacuna}, for our analysis.
+For NIV2, we utilize the default track and training-test split for instruction tuning and evaluation.
 For P3, we employ training and test tasks consistent with the vanilla T0 model\footnote{\url{https://huggingface.co/bigscience/T0pp}}.
 For Flan-mini, we randomly partition the training and test tasks.
-And we choose pre-trained LLaMA-2-7B~\cite{touvron2023llama} as our base model.
-For other details including dataset details, hyper-parameters, data concatenation, and prompt template, please refer to~\Cref{apdx:section2_details}.
-All subsequent experiments are based on this setup, where we adopt a fine-grained approach to save a series of full-parameter fine-tuning checkpoints, evaluating each on the test set to observe the results on the specified metric.
+We choose pre-trained LLaMA-2-7B~\citep{touvron2023llama} as our base model.
+For other details including dataset, hyper-parameters, and prompt template, please refer to~\Cref{apdx:section2_details}.
+All subsequent experiments are based on this setup, where we adopt to save a series of full-parameter fine-tuning checkpoints and evaluate each on the unseen test set to observe the results regarding specified metrics.

-\textbf{Metrics.} Evaluation metrics are crucial for assessing generalization.
-For datasets including P3, Flan-mini, and OPT-IML~\cite{iyer2022opt}, Exact-Match is commonly applied due to its simplicity.
-NIV2 additionally incorporates ROUGE-1 and ROUGE-L as metrics.
-Besides, in reinforcement learning scenarios, the reward model (RM) plays a vital role~\cite{cui2023ultrafeedback, yuan2024advancing}, serving as a proxy for human preferences.
-This makes the RM score also a reasonable metric to reflect zero-shot generalization.
+\textbf{Metrics.} We experiment with multiple metrics, including Exact-Match, ROUGE-1, ROUGE-L, and RM score, to test their ability to reasonably reflect zero-shot generalization.
+For P3 and Flan-mini, Exact-Match is commonly applied in previous studies due to its simplicity, while NIV2 additionally incorporates ROUGE series as metrics.
+Besides, in reinforcement learning scenarios, the reward model (RM) often plays a vital role~\citep{cui2023ultrafeedback, yuan2024advancing} and serves as a proxy for human preferences.
+This makes the RM score also a plausible metric to reflect zero-shot generalization.
+Empirically, we use UltraRM-13B~\citep{cui2023ultrafeedback} as the reward model when measuring RM score.

-To comprehensively study the impact of metrics, we apply all the metrics listed above, including \textbf{Exact-Match}, \textbf{ROUGE-1}, \textbf{ROUGE-L}, and \textbf{RM score}, in our preliminary study.
-Especially, for the RM score, we use UltraRM-13B~\cite{cui2023ultrafeedback} as the reward model.